 Most insurance policies require property owners to mitigate damage after a hurricane or other natural disaster.
 Even if your policy doesn’t specify this duty, there’s a level of implied responsibility on the homeowner to do what’s reasonable to prevent additional damage.

 If you’re unsure what level or type of mitigation needs to be done to ensure your insurance proceeds are maximized and not reduced or outright denied, ask your insurer.
-Your report of damages will allow them to assess what you can do as you wait for repairs to begin.
+Your report of damages will help them assess what you can do while you wait for repairs to begin.
 Make sure to keep all receipts for items purchased for property damage mitigation because many insurance companies reimburse these costs.

-If you fail to make reasonable repairs to prevent more damage, such as not boarding up a broken window, and allowing more water inside your home, secondary losses caused by the open window may not be covered.
-This is especially true if it’s too difficult to distinguish when damages occurred (during the hurricane or after).
+If you fail to make reasonable repairs to prevent more damage, such as not boarding up a broken window and allowing more water inside your home, secondary losses caused by the open window may not be covered.
+This is especially true if it’s too difficult to determine when the damage occurred (during the hurricane or after).

-But it’s important to note that often, insurance companies unjustly deny claims and don’t pay policyholders what they are entitled to.
-In fact, many Louisiana homeowners that suffered losses from Hurricane Ida last summer are still waiting for compensation from their insurers.
+But it’s important to note that insurance companies often unjustly deny claims and fail to pay policyholders what they are entitled to.
+In fact, many Louisiana homeowners who suffered losses from Hurricane Ida last summer are still waiting for compensation from their insurers.
 When this happens, you may have grounds to sue an insurance company if your hurricane property damage claim is valid.

 Property Damage Mitigation Before & After a Storm

-The intensity and number of hurricanes Louisiana experiences on an annual basis have been steadily increasing.
+The intensity and number of hurricanes that Louisiana experiences annually have been steadily increasing.
 In turn, the devastation residents and business owners deal with has grown as well.

 Everyone must be prepared for the damages and risks associated with natural disasters.
 While no one can control the strength of hurricanes and the destruction they cause, most insurance companies require policyholders to mitigate property damage – to an extent – before and after a storm.

 Before a hurricane, secure and protect your property as best you can.
 Board up windows, store or secure loose items that are outside, and trim trees.
-Have an emergency kit ready, gather important documents and identification, and take photos inside and out.
-There are even storm mitigation incentives in Louisiana to reward homeowners that reduce the risk of hurricane damage, including tax incentives and insurance premium discounts.
+Have an emergency kit ready, gather important documents and identification, and take photos of the inside and outside.
+There are even storm mitigation incentives in Louisiana to reward homeowners who reduce the risk of hurricane damage, including tax incentives and insurance premium discounts.

 You should also know your home insurance policy inside and out.
 That way, if you submit a claim and it’s denied, or the payout is less than it should be, you’ll be prepared to take the next step: consulting with an experienced Louisiana hurricane property damage lawyer to discuss your legal options.